cloudprivacylabs/lsa/web/content/_index.md

 Layered Schema Architecture (LSA) enables semantic interoperability between heterogeneous systems.
-LSA uses a schema base (such as FHIR schemas for health data) to define data structures, and use-case specific interchangeable overlays to add semantics, contextual metadata, and processing directives to build a schema variant.
+LSA uses a schema base (such as FHIR schemas for health data) to define data structures, and overlays to add semantics, contextual metadata, and processing directives.
+A schema variant is the composition of the schema base and use-case specific overlays.
 Different schema variants can be used to ingest data from or export data to disparate systems.
 Each variant encodes source specific metadata and rules to ingest data into a knowledge graph, or target specific metadata and rules to translate the knowledge graph into another format.

 ## Use Cases
 ### Interoperability Across Domains